John Stanley-20 June 1355

 John looked around.
 It was as if he sensed the presence of all those murdered people.
 To his surprise, they were not moaning in agony but celebrating their reunion with the spiritual world.

 John gazed around, getting a better feel for why this place was considered so special.
-To the south lay the main body of the Pyrenees—grey-blue, impressive and forbidding, capped with snow.
-In the foreground, high peaks stood out, every shade of green.
-The surrounding mountains were punctuated by outcrops of grey, cream and pure white rock.
+To the south lay the main body of the Pyrenees—grey-blue, forbidding but impressive in the distance mountains were capped with snow.
+In the foreground, high peaks in every shade of green were punctuated by outcrops of grey, cream and pure white rock.
 The air smelled fresh and clean.
 Wispy clouds hovered above and, as they climbed, below.
 To John, it was as if he was climbing to heaven.

 Because he was situated immediately behind Ximene, he was able to talk to her in stops and starts.
 It was a hard climb and they both found themselves out of breath.